 I began using drugs to falsely numb my pain.
 Addiction, for many, is a symptom of other things that have happened in our life.

 Drug Addiction ain't no joke!
 People become dependent on a mood and mind-altering substance and will do anything to get it so they won't feel emotional pain.
 Now you're dealing with two monsters, abuse, and addiction.
-(People can also be addicted to food, sex, gambling, shopping, and so on to mask internal pain.)
+(People can also become addicted to food, sex, gambling, shopping, and so on to mask internal pain.)

-Remember the internal voice I mentioned on the HOME page?
-Using drugs and the 'silent voice' is now out to destroy you.
-I know because my 'silent voice' almost destroyed me and millions of others just like me.
 I'll compare using drugs to getting in the ring to fight the boxer, Mike Tyson.
 Unless you have the help and support of a whole lot of other people in the ring with you, I wouldn't recommend it.
-It's almost impossible to recover from drug addiction by yourself.
-I know because I almost died trying!
+It's extremely difficult to recover from any addiction by yourself.

 I'm going to cut to the chase.

 Living through Domestic Violence, Sexual Abuse or Drug Addiction is TRAUMA!
 Trauma can be treated.
 You can't make what happened, unhappen, but you don't have to let it rob you of the best life you can live.
 There are choices.
 You can sacrifice your birthright of living a life of fulfillment OR tell somebody what happened to you and get help.

 You didn't do this to yourself, it was done to you.

 At the age of 16, I tried to kill my abuser.
 When that didn't work, I tried to kill myself.
-I'm glad I didn't kill either one of us.
+I'm glad I didn't kill either of us.
 I'm grateful I got the help I needed to be able to call myself a HEALTHY SURVIVOR, because today, I'M LIVING A VERY PEACEFUL LIFE!